Vila Franca Islet

-Vila Franca Islet (Ilhéu de Vila Franca do Campo) is a vegetated uninhabited islet located off the south-central coast of the island of São Miguel in the Portuguese archipelago of the Azores.
-The entire islet and surrounding waters constitute a protected nature reserve, while remaining a popular destination for swimming and cliff diving.
+Vila Franca Islet (Ilhéu de Vila Franca do Campo) is a vegetated uninhabited islet located off the south-central coast of the island of São Miguel in the Portuguese archipelago of the Azores, lying south of Vila Franca do Campo.
+The entire islet and surrounding waters constitute a protected nature reserve, while remaining a popular destination for swimming and cliff diving, however as of 2025 swimming is prohibited for conservation efforts.
+There are however local companies selling tour Vila Franca Islet tickets to boat around and inside the submerged volcanic marvel.

 Geography

 Vila Franca Islet is the exposed remains of a Surtseyan volcanic cone of phreatomagmatic origin heavily eroded by the sea and seismic forces over time.
-It is composed mostly of basalt and palagonitic tuff, resulting in characteristic vertically-fractured rock formations resembling columns.
+It is composed mostly of basalt and palagonitic tuff, resulting in characteristic vertically fractured rock formations resembling columns.
 The islet contains a few underwater caves.

 The islet is located between 500 m and 1 km off the south-central coast of the island of São Miguel, adjacent the municipality, town, and port of Vila Franca do Campo.
 The semicircular islet measures approximately 5 ha or 6 ha in area.
 The islet's highest point is approximately 62 m above sea level.
 One of the islet's most notable geological formations is the 32.5 m volcanic stack called Farilhão, which is located off the islet's southern end.

 The volcanic cone's crater is open to the sea and filled with water.
 Known locally as Boquete, this circular crater measures about 150 m in diameter, with a maximum water depth of approximately 20 m.
 As the opening in the crater faces north toward São Miguel, it creates a small natural harbor and sandy beach protected from wave action.
 The harbor and beach are so popular for swimming that from June to October multiple daily ferries transport bathers between Vila Franca do Campo and the islet.
 Due to the islet's protected status, only 400 total visitors may land there per day.